aiven/devportal/docs/integrations/howto/datadog-logs.rst

 6. Visit DataDog and look under "Logs" to see the data flowing within a few minutes.

 .. seealso:: Learn more about :doc:`/docs/integrations/concepts/datadog`.

+..
+[1] Metrics and logs are correlated in datadog by hostname.
+The metrics integration is currently configured to append the project name to the hostname in order to disambiguate between services that have the same name in different projects.
+Adding the project name to the hostname in the syslog integration to datadog assures that they can be correlated again in the DataDog dashboard.
+Not doing so will not result in missing logs, but the logs that appear in DataDog will miss tags that come from this correlation with the metrics.
+See https://docs.datadoghq.com/integrations/rsyslog.

+..
+[2] for example: ``0000000000000000deadbeefdeadbeef <%pri%>1 %timestamp:::date-rfc3339% %HOSTNAME%.my_project %app-name% - - - %msg%``